isomerpages/govtech-gobusiness-main/_covid-19/safe-management-requirements/fast-and-easy-testing-fnb.md

 9.3.
 If no ARI symptoms are detected, the employer should arrange for the employee to be sent to a SASH PHPC for a confirmatory Polymerase Chain Reaction (PCR) test.
 More details on this are as follows:

 a.
 The employer must call the SASH PHPC in advance to make an appointment.
 The employer must also confirm that the worker is able to obtain a confirmatory PCR test during their visit prior to sending the worker down.
-The list of SASH PHPCs can be found [here](https://flu.gowhere.gov.sg/){:target="_blank"}.
+The list of SASH PHPCs can be found [here](https://flu.gowhere.gov.sg/){:target="_blank"}.<br/>
 b.
 The employer must issue a referral note (refer to attachment [here](https://www.enterprisesg.gov.sg/-/media/esg/files/covid-19/fet/annex-b--template-for-employer-referral-letter-for-ag-or-double-invalid-cases.pdf?la=en){:target="_blank"} for template; sample shown below).
-The worker must bring this referral note (signed by the employer) and his or her NRIC for subsequent verification at the PHPC.
+The worker must bring this referral note (signed by the employer) and his or her NRIC for subsequent verification at the PHPC.<br/>
 <ins>Sample of completed referral note</ins>
 ![FET](/images/covid/FastAndEastTestingFNB6.JPG "FET")
 c.
 The employer must arrange for private transport (e.g. car or taxi with windows wound down and air conditioning switched off) for the employee to be sent to a SASH PHPC.
 The employee should be reminded to wear a surgical mask and sit alone in the back seat (on the other side from driver).
-Seats should be wiped down at the end of the trip.
+Seats should be wiped down at the end of the trip.<br/>
 d.
 The following list of private transport service providers available for booking is in the following table.
 The transport cost will be borne by the employee/employer.

 |S/N|Service Provider|Contact Number/Mobile Application|